repasscloud/lunavpn-www/app/content/english/pages/faq-articles/how-to-setup-wireguard-on-ios.md

 ## Download Configuration File {#download-config-file}

 1. Open Safari, or any other browser on your iOS device, go to [portal.lunavpn.co](https://portal.lunavpn.co "LunaVPN Portal") and log into your account.
 You will land at the **Dashboard** view.
-Click on the **Info** button next to the VPN you want to download the **WireGuard Configuration File** for.
+Click on the **Info** button next to the VPN Server you want to download the **WireGuard Configuration File** for.

 <img src="https://lunavpn.co/images/faq-articles/ioswg02.webp" alt="isowg02" width="322" height="698" style="border: 2px solid black;">